Learning Rust Modules (Talk)

 One Type, One File

-If you’re a C# developer looking at this, you’re probably thinking “but Complex<T> and Vector<T> are still in the same file, how do a separate them?”
+are still in the same file, how do a separate them?”
 It is actually not possible to spilt a module across files in Rust the way one can split a namespace in C#.
 So to put them in separate files, they would need to be in separate modules.
 However, there is an interesting workaround for this.
-Notice that we specified our modules to be public using the pub keyword.
-C# namespaces aren’t public or private, only the classes in them are.
-Rust also allows its equivalent of the using statement, the use statement to be public or private.
-When use is private, it functions very much like a using statement.
-When it is public, it allows one to incorporate stuff from one module into another module.
-These features allow us to put types into their own files and hence own modules, but expose them to the outside world as if they were together in one module.
-Doing that to our math example would look like:
+Notice that we specified our modules to be public using the pub

-Notice that in mod.rs the two modules are not declared with pub.
+.
 They default to private, so they are not visible as sub-modules.
-Then we use public use statements to include Complex and Vector from their sub-modules into the number module.
-Now we can use them as if they were in the number module.
+Then we use public use statements to include Complex

 Crates

 Up to this point, we have talked about modules within your own code.
 However, it won’t be long before you want to use modules written by other people.
 These are packaged in what Rust calls “crates”.
 A crate is a library or executable and is the equivalent of the .NET assembly concept.
-The closest equivalent in Java would be .jar files.
-They are also the unit of publishing packages like Nuget packages in .NET.
-You can browse the published crates at crates.io.
-If you wanted to use the primes crate (to pick a random example).
-Simply add to your Cargo.toml file the lines:
+The closest equivalent in Java would be .jar

 Then from the code you import the crate with:

-This exposes the contents of the primes crate to your code in a module named primes.
+This exposes the contents of the primes crate to your code in a module named primes

 Something important to know, that isn’t stated in the docs right now, is that many crates have dashes in their names, but dashes are not allowed in module names.
-When using one of these crate you use the name with dashes in the Cargo.toml file like media-types = "0.1.0".
-However, when referencing the crate from code, replace the dashes with underscores.
-You can also use as to bring any crate in as a different module name.
+When using one of these crate you use the name with dashes in the Cargo.toml

 Note that the dash in the crate name is replaced with an underscore to give a valid module name.
 This also shows bringing the module name in as “mt”.
 Older versions of Rust handled this differently, so you may see some examples with the old syntax that uses double quotes.